My Dinner

 1. Preheat the oven to 180°C or 356°F

 2. Using a stand or hand mixer add the butter, eggs and sugar to the bowl.
-Whisk until mixture is creamy.
+Whisk until the mixture is creamy.

 4. In a separate bowl, sieve the flour and baking powder (affiliate link) together.